MarcumDoug/MarcumDoug.github.io/_posts/2020-09-28-marketing-dodgers.markdown

 ![Screenshot](/assets/images/dodgers_marketing.png)

-## Increasing Attendance for the Los Angeles Dodgers with the right Promotion
+## Increasing Attendance for the Los Angeles Dodgers with the right promotion

 <p align="justify">Using the Dodgers Major League Baseball data from 2012, analysis was completed to determine which night would be the best to run a marketing promotion to increase attendance.</p>